Asymmetric GANs for Image-to-Image Translation: Introduction

 \section{Introduction}

 Recently, Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} have received considerable attention in computer vision community.
 GANs are generative models which are particularly designed for generation tasks.
-Recent works have been able to yield promising image translation performance, e.g., Pix2pix~\cite{isola2017image}, in a supervised setting given carefully annotated image pairs.
+Recent works have been able to yield promising image translation performance, such as Pix2pix~\cite{isola2017image}, in a supervised setting given carefully annotated image pairs.
 However, pairing the training data is usually difficult and costly.
 To tackle this problem, several GAN approaches, such as CycleGAN~\cite{zhu2017unpaired}, DualGAN~\cite{yi2017dualgan} and ComboGAN~\cite{anoosheh2017combogan}, target to effectively learn a mapping from the source domain to the target domain without paired training data.
-Some progress has been made by these cross-modal translation frameworks on the unpaired image translation task.
-However, these are not efficient for the multi-domain image translation.
-For example, for $m$ different domains, BicycleGAN and Pix2pix need the training of $m(m-1)$ models; CycleGAN and DualGAN require $\frac{m(m-1)}{2}$ models; ComboGAN needs to train $m$ models for different $m$ image domains.
+However, these are not efficient for multi-domain image-to-images translation tasks.

-To fix the aforementioned limitation, Choi et al. propose StarGAN~\cite{choi2017stargan}, which performs multi-domain image translation using only one generator/discriminator pair and an extra domain classifier~\cite{odena2016conditional}.
+To fix the limitation, Choi et al. propose StarGAN~\cite{choi2017stargan}, which performs multi-domain image translation using only one generator/discriminator pair and an extra domain classifier~\cite{odena2016conditional}.
 Mathematically, we assume $X$ and $Y$ represent the source and target domains, and $x {\in} X$ and $y {\in} Y$ denote images in domain $X$ and domain $Y$, respectively; we define $z_x$ and $z_y$ denote category labels of domain $X$ and $Y$, respectively.
-StarGAN utilizes a symmetric GAN model and uses the same generator $G$ twice to translate $X$ into $Y$ with the target label $z_y$, i.e., $G(x, z_y) {\approx} y$, and reconstructs the input image $x$ from the translated output $G(x, z_y)$ and the label $z_x$, i.e., $G(G(x, z_y), z_x) {\approx} x$.
+StarGAN utilizes a symmetric GAN model and uses the same generator $G$ twice to translate $X$ into $Y$ with the target label $z_y$, i.e., $G(x, z_y) {\approx} y$, and then reconstruct the input image $x$ from the translated output $G(x, z_y)$ and the label $z_x$, i.e., $G(G(x, z_y), z_x) {\approx} x$.
 In this way, the generator $G$ shares a common mapping and data structures for two different tasks, i.e., image translation and image reconstruction.
-Moreover, we note that StarGAN cannot handle with some specific image translation tasks such as person image generation~\cite{ma2017pose,siarohin2018deformable} and hand gesture-to-gesture translation~\cite{tang2018gesturegan}, since both tasks have infinite image domain $m$ as illustrated in~\cite{tang2018gesturegan}.
+Moreover, StarGAN cannot handle with some specific image translation tasks such as person image generation~\cite{ma2017pose,siarohin2018deformable} and hand gesture translation~\cite{tang2018gesturegan} since both tasks have infinite image domain $m$ as indicated in~\cite{tang2018gesturegan}.